 Glutamic acid decarboxylase (GAD) is an essential marker which has been used to serve for the development of autoimmune diabetes present in adults.
 This has been useful in helping to identify whether an individual has either latent autoimmune diabetes of adulthood (LADA) or type 1 diabetes.
 It is well known that the onset of autoimmune diabetes is strongly linked with the presence of autoantibody markers, for diagnostic purpose then anti-GAD is the most common.
 This antibody is found to be present in over 80% of patients that have type 1 diabetes which has developed during childhood or adolescence.

-It is been discovered that anti-GAD and many other antibodies which are directed against pancreatic antigens can be detected for many prior to the clinical onset of autoimmune-mediated diabetes, this provides a clear indication that there must be a long “pre-diabetic” phase which is associated with the autoimmune activity.
-Other antigens which can also be recognised by anti-GAD include glutamic acid decarboxylase (GAD 65kDa isoform), insulin, islet cell antigen IA-2 and ICA-512.
+The following anti-GAD ELISA kit is useful helping to diagnose many different types of medical applications.
+It is been discovered that anti glutamic acid decarboxylase and many other antibodies which are directed against pancreatic antigens can be detected for many prior to the clinical onset of autoimmune-mediated diabetes, this provides a clear indication that there must be a long “pre-diabetic” phase which is associated with the autoimmune activity.
+Other antigens which can also be recognised by anti-GAD include anti glutamic acid decarboxylase (GAD 65kDa isoform, GAD65), insulin, islet cell antigen IA-2 and ICA-512.

-The minimum sensitivity detection limit of glutamic acid decarboxylase (anti-GAD) using this anti-GAD ELISA kit was approximately 0.57 U/ml.
-The dynamic assay range for this kit is 5.0 – 2000.0 U/ml.
+The minimum sensitivity detection limit of anti glutamic acid decarboxylase (anti-GAD, GAD65) using current human anti-GAD ELISA kit was approximately 0.57 U/ml.
+The dynamic range for this assay is 5.0 – 2000.0 U/ml.

 - Immunology of stiff person syndrome and other GAD-associated neurological disorders.
 Expert Rev Clin Immunol.
 (2013) 9 (11): 1043-53.
 Review.
 Alexopoulos H. and Dalakas M.C.